-Having considered everything carefully, I've come to a similar conclusion as our investigator and for substantially the same reasons.
+Having considered everything carefully, I've come to the same conclusion as our investigator and for substantially similar reasons.
 I'll explain why below.
-I've also updated the required redress to account for changes made to the guidance by the FCA since our investigator gave her opinion and to account for either some or all of Mr S' pension having been transferred out of the SIPP.
+I've also updated the required redress to account for changes made to the guidance by the FCA since our investigator gave his opinion.